Here are answers to

 - Can I bring decorations for my space in the cabin?

 Yes, we want you to feel at home.
 Campers bring stuffed animals, photos of their family & friends from home and posters.

-The schedule is different for General Camp, Riding Camp, Mini Camp and Sports/Tennis Camp.
+The schedule is different for General Camp, Riding Camp and Mini Camp.

-Aquatics – At the pool, we have swim lessons, water aerobics, organized games like water polo and free swim.
-You even get to kayak and tube down the Cacapon River which runs right through camp.
+- Aquatics – At our two pools, we have swim lessons, water aerobics, organized games like water polo and free swim.
+Our private lake and beach are perfect for stand up paddleboarding, kayaking, swimming, beach parties and firework displays.
+You even get to tube down the Cacapon River which runs right through camp.

-Sports – While at sports you can choose tennis, archery, basketball, volleyball, soccer, field hockey and lacrosse.
+- Sports – While at sports you can choose tennis, golf, archery, basketball, volleyball, soccer, field hockey and lacrosse.
 Games of ultimate Frisbee, kickball and rugby have been known to break out.

-Riding Camp – Our Riding Camp is a time to focus solely on horseback riding.
+Our Riding Camp is a time to focus solely on horseback riding.
 Every day you get a ring lesson, stable management class and a trail ride or swim the horses in the river.
 You also get to go swimming without the horses and participate in some fun evening activities.
-More than half of the girls that come for a Riding week also attend General Camp or a second Riding week.
+More than half of the girls that come for a Riding week also attend General Camp.

-Mini Camp – If you are entering the 2nd, 3rd or 4th grade, you can come to camp for one week to see what sleepover camp is all about.
+If you are entering the 1st, 2nd or 3rd grade, you can come to camp for one week to see what sleepover camp is all about.
 Your activities include aquatics, sports, arts and crafts, performing arts and lots of fun evening activities – but not horseback riding.